 The Spread of Renaissance Ideas

 Architects travelling to different cities and the spread of written works helped ensure Italy was not alone as a witness to the architectural revolution.
 Books were often translated and so, for example, the 50 illustrations of highly decorative doorways in Serlio's books became popular with Mannerist architects in Northern Europe.

-The English architect Inigo Jones (1573-1652 CE) famously collected original drawings by Palladio following a visit to Italy and so introduced his style to England.
-Jones designed such grand structures as the Queen's House in Greenwich and the Banqueting House in Whitehall, London, both in the second decade of the 17th century CE.
+The English architect Inigo Jones (1573-1652) famously collected original drawings by Palladio following a visit to Italy and so introduced his style to England.
+Jones designed such grand structures as the Queen's House in Greenwich and the Banqueting House in Whitehall, London, both in the second decade of the 17th century.
 Palladio's designs were also popular in Ireland and the American colonies where his columned entrance porches became a standard feature of everything from houses to libraries.
 Renaissance ideas even spread to other continents.
 The Spaniards travelled with architectural books and then copied elements into the buildings they erected in Mexico and Peru.
 Jesuit missionaries did the same in India and other parts of Asia.
-Meanwhile, back in Europe, the 17th century CE heralded a new architectural movement, which challenged the classically-dominated Renaissance style.
+Meanwhile, back in Europe, the 17th century heralded a new architectural movement, which challenged the classically-dominated Renaissance style.
 This was the much more playful and exuberant Baroque style.